Policies

 Satisfactory Academic Progress

-Students receiving financial aid are required to make satisfactory academic progress to continue receiving financial aid each quarter.
+Students receiving financial aid are required to make satisfactory academic progress.
 Since satisfactory progress is a financial aid eligibility requirement, all quarters and all credits must be considered regardless of whether financial aid was received.
-The Financial Aid office reviews Satisfactory Academic Progress at the end of each quarter.
 The Financial Aid office's satisfactory progress requirements for financial aid, worker retraining, training completion aid, and most veterans' benefits recipients are summarized below.

 All students must be in good standing with the college and maintain a minimum quarterly and cumulative Grade Point Average (GPA) of 2.0.
-Students who do not earn a 2.0 GPA (both quarterly and cumulatively will be placed on warning status for one quarter.
+Students failing to meet this standard will be placed on "warning" status for one quarter.

 If you enroll as: You must complete with at least a 2.0 quarterly and cumulative GPA: You will be placed on warning if you only complete: Your aid will be suspended if you complete less than: